Grounds for Absolute Divorce

 To obtain a fault-based divorce, you will have to prove that your spouse acted in certain ways.
 The fault grounds include: adultery, desertion, imprisonment for a crime, insanity, cruelty of treatment, and excessively vicious conduct.
 (This article discusses each of these grounds in more detail below.)

-If you can’t prove a fault-based ground for divorce, you may still be eligible to file for divorce based on the “no fault” ground of 12-month separation (see below).
+If you can’t prove a fault-based ground for divorce, you may still be eligible to file for divorce based on the “no fault” ground of 12-month separation or mutual consent (see below).
 You may claim more than one ground for divorce when you file.

 Residency & Corroboration

-In order for a judge in Maryland to hear the case, the grounds for the divorce must have occurred in Maryland, or at least one of the parties must have resided in Maryland for at least 1 year before filing.
+In order for a judge in Maryland to hear the case, the grounds for the divorce must have occurred in Maryland, or at least one of the parties must have resided in Maryland for at least six months before filing.

 No matter what grounds are stated, the court cannot base the divorce on your and your spouse’s testimony alone.
 You must bring someone to court with you who has personal knowledge about your situation and who will testify about it, or you must present other evidence that proves the ground you are claiming.